 Candidates often wonder whether or not they should ask questions at the end of an interview.
-The answer to this question is most definitely yes!
+The answer to this question is an overwhelmingly resounding YES – you should ALWAYS ask questions at the end of an interview!
 But wait, don’t go anywhere just yet… There’s a lot more to it than that.
+We disclose some insider secrets surrounding what hiring managers really want you to ask them.

-Imagine right now; you’re coming towards the end of an interview.
-You prepared well for all steps of the interview process up to this point.
-So far, you’ve answered everything with a level of expertise that’s sufficient to be worthy of a job offer.
-Then the interviewer asks you;
+Imagine right now; you’re coming towards the end of a job interview.
+You embraced the opportunity to meet the hiring manager and make a great first impression, prepared well to get this job and practised the most common interview questions with a friend.
+This has proved fruitful.
+You’ve answered everything with a level of expertise that’s sufficient to be worthy of a job offer.
+Then, one of the panel asks you;

 “Is there anything you would like to ask us?”